 - 59 companies that give you free stickers.

-BabbleType is another proofreading site to check out.
+BabbleType is another online proofreading job site to check out.

 EduBirdie helps students with their academic essays.

-Edubirdie has a Trustpilot rating of about 4.5 at the time of writing.
+Edubirdie has a Trustpilot rating of 4.5 at the time of writing.
 But there is something else to interest you:

 You must be a native English speaker with a degree in English.

-But there is something else to note: Their job vacancies are only open at certain times in a year.
+Now, take note that their online proofreading jobs are only open at certain times in a year.